GeWu-Lab/bias_in_AVS/README.md

 sh
 ~~~

+**Note**: Before getting into debias strategy, the vanilla model needs to reach adequate performance instead of from pure scratch.

 ### Testing
 Normally, just like the former works, test can be done during training.
 However, we still are able to make small changes on the training code.
 For example, comment out the training part and the remaining part is just testing.